 For many lesbian, gay, bisexual or transgender couples, however, the list is much longer.
 At the top of the list are questions like: How will we be treated?
 Will this doctor support our decision to have a child?
 Will they advocate for us if needed?
-At Duke Fertility, we understand that not every family looks the same.
+At Duke Fertility Center, we understand that not every family looks the same.
 We believe that questions concerning the quality of care that you receive and how you will be treated by our faculty and staff simply shouldn’t make your list.

-Dr. Eaton worked with Emily to develop a treatment plan and carefully explained the process of Intrauterine insemination (IUI).
+Duke Fertility Center worked with Emily to develop a treatment plan and carefully explained the process of Intrauterine insemination (IUI).
 After her second round, Emily discovered that she was expecting.
 Their daughter, Addison, was born in December, only one day before Emily’s birthday.
 The new family of three celebrated with birthday cake in their hospital room.

 The following summer, Emily and Danielle, who wanted their children to be close in age, began the process of trying to conceive again.
 Again, the couple chose Duke.
 This time, medication was required in addition to multiple rounds of IUI.
 Throughout the process, their doctor worked closely with the Jensens to assuage their fears and ensure that Emily could continue to breastfeed Addison throughout the process – a relationship which is extremely important to both of them.
 The Jensens rang in the New Year by celebrating a positive pregnancy test on New Year’s Day, and welcomed their second child in September.